While many accidents have little or no long-term effects, catastrophic injuries can result in a lifetime of

 Did you suffer a catastrophic injury in California?
 Call us for help…

-If you or a love one has suffered a catastrophic injury, we invite you to contact our California personal injury attorneys for a free consultation.
+If you or a loved one has suffered a catastrophic injury, we invite you to contact our California personal injury attorneys for a free consultation.

 Call us at (855) LAWFIRM or complete the form on this page to discuss your case in confidence with an experienced lawyer.

 We also represent people who have suffered a catastrophic injury in Nevada.